aileks/macos-dots/README.md

 # Dotfiles

-### Arch Linux dotfiles for WezTerm, Tmux, Neovim, and Hyprland.
+### Void Linux dotfiles for i3, WezTerm, Tmux, and Neovim.

-(Yes, I know WezTerm has multiplexing.
-I'm used to Tmux.)